philip06/gpu-scalping-toolkit/README.md

 ##### Checkout Bot

-Send bestbuy drop notification for a sku:
+Run bestbuy checkout bot in parallel for all accounts on a sku:
  - `python3 gpu_scalping_toolkit.gpu_scanner.start_checkout SKU`

 ##### Bestbuy Scanning